NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `bottom_name`: String, the number of the bottom tensor to be consumed by this sparse embedding layer.
 Please note that it should be a predefined sparse input name.
 There is NO default value and it should be specified by users.

 * `slot_size_array`: List[int], the cardinality array of input features.
 It should be consistent with that of the sparse input.
-This parameter is used in `LocalizedSlotSparseEmbeddingHash` and `LocalizedSlotSparseEmbeddingOneHot`, which can help avoid wasting memory caused by imbalance vocabulary size.
-Please refer [How to set workspace_size_per_gpu_in_mb and slot_size_array in .json file](./QAList.md#24).
+This parameter can be used in `LocalizedSlotSparseEmbeddingHash`, `LocalizedSlotSparseEmbeddingOneHot` and `HybridSparseEmbedding`.
+The meaning of `slot_size_array` is varied based on different embedding type.
 There is NO default value and it should be specified by users.
+Please refer [How to set workspace_size_per_gpu_in_mb and slot_size_array](./QAList.md#24).

 * `optimizer`: OptParamsPy, the optimizer dedicated to this sparse embedding layer.
 If the user does not specify the optimizer for the sparse embedding, it will adopt the same optimizer as dense layers.